 Over 1500 participants have reported their experiences of microdosing as of this writing, and submitted narrative reports and daily data.
 We are taking time to read and analyze and report on all the data.
 We have collected more than enough of the daily emotional checkins, so at this point we are keeping that form available for those who find it helpful.

 Whether or not you enrolled in the daily data study, if you've tried microdosing using our protocol or differently, we appreciate learning about your experience.
-We are continuing to gather information about microdosing experiences.
-You can tell us more about yourself here, and you can write journal entries to us about your experiences here.
+We will continue to gather information about microdosing experiences.
+We will reopen questionnaires about microdosing experiences soon.
 Please send us a written report of any length at firstname.lastname@example.org.

 We are especially interested in accepting participants who have specific health conditions to expand our knowledge into those areas.
 We are particularly interested in the experiences of those with histories of stroke, traumatic brain injury, severe headache or menstrual disorders, and those diagnosed with depression and bipolar disorders.